Beccio00/office_queue_management/Retrospective-Template.md

 - What lessons did you learn (both positive and negative) in this sprint?
     - We understood that the sprint meeting must not be underestimated.

 - Which improvement goals set in the previous retrospective were you able to achieve?
-IDK
+    - This is the first retrospective

 - Which ones you were not able to achieve?
 Why?
+    - This is the first retospective

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)